- Question What are the technology requirements for online?

 All courses require weekly readings and research or term papers.
 Weekly work also requires discussion boards and other activities that involve student-to-student interaction such as blogs and wikis.
 Most assignments and activities are graded using rubrics that are available to students prior to completing assignments.

-How are Child Development courses online different than other online programs?
+- Question How are Child and Adolescent Development courses online different than other online programs?

 We believe in interactive participation of students and faculty.
 Classes are small; no more than 20 students.
 Faculty members participate actively in discussions, blogs and other activities.
 Students work in small groups that provide help and support for each other, much like face-to-face courses.
 Students who have completed online courses frequently report satisfaction with the amount of interaction they have with professors and classmates.